Jack Moyer: Death

-Moyer died after committed suicide at age 74 in his Tokyo home in 2004.
+Moyer committed suicide at age 74 in his Tokyo home in 2004.
 Moyer left behind two suicide notes, and his body was discovered among a batch of unidentified sleeping pills.

 Scandal

 In March 2014, The American School in Japan admitted that several alumni had been sexually abused as middle school students by Moyer, while he was a teacher at the school.
 As many as 32 girls were victimized by Moyer, starting as early as 1964.
 In 2014, a legal firm representing 10 women who had allegedly been victims of Moyer's sent a demand letter to the ASIJ, claiming the school had been told repeatedly about Moyer's actions, but did nothing.

-In June, 2015, the ASIJ Board of Directors released a letter admitting that an independent investigation found that Jack Moyer's abuse of students was extensive and that the abuse was covered up by faculty and administrators for years.
+In June 2015, the ASIJ Board of Directors released a letter admitting that an independent investigation found that Jack Moyer's abuse of students was extensive and that the abuse was covered up by faculty and administrators for years.
 The board apologized for the harm this has caused and promised to release the report in English and Japanese by mid-June, 2015.
 The full report, released by Ropes & Gray LLP on June 15, 2015, concluded "[i]n light of all of the evidence we have examined, it is apparent to us that Moyer was a serial pedophile who, in our assessment, sexually abused female ASIJ students".
 Lawyers for 13 of the victims also released their report on June 15, 2015.